jgcoding10/productivity/README.md

             This allows them to feel more in control of what task they have and try to see if there are any small tasks that will feel good to get off of their plate.

-            // Might be more specifics here how to use the to do list